tomica00/ATEM-mini-fan-mod/README.md

 5. Unplug the fan cable.

-6. Cut the blue wire or if you don't want to cut it, remove the pins from the connector by lifting the tiny plastic tongue on the connector and pull the wire out.
+6. Cut the blue wire or if you don't want to cut it, remove the pins from the connector by lifting the tiny plastic tab on the connector and pull the wire out.
 (Search how to remove inserts from XH connector.)
 The blue wire is the PWM control.
 The yellow wire is the tachometer signal (it tells the processor if the fan is running at the correct speed).
 By disconnecting the PWM, the fan runs at full speed by default.

 7. Isolate the wire with heatshrink or tape.